minio/docs/source/administration/identity-access-management/policy-based-access-control.rst

 .. versionchanged:: RELEASE.2022-10-02T19-29-29Z

-   Policies can use conditions to limit a user's access only to objects with a specific tag.
+   Policies can use conditions to limit a user's access only to objects with a :ref:`specific tag <minio-object-tagging>`.

    MinIO supports :s3-docs:`tag-based conditionals <tagging-and-policies.html>` for policies for :ref:`selected actions <minio-selected-conditional-actions>`.
    Use the ``s3:ExistingObjectTag/<key>`` in the ``Condition`` statement of the policy.